kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 I. Just.
 Want.
 To.
 Embed.
 The.
 Fonts.
 In.
 The.
 PDF.
 File.

 Eventually, I figured out what was happening, after many a dead-end trying to persuade `systemfonts` to register the existence of the variants---something it in fact was already doing just fine for PNG files and the display devices on screen.
+For example you could write a function containing some code like this, which is adapted from [this very helpful post by June Choe](https://yjunechoe.github.io/posts/2021-06-24-setting-up-and-debugging-custom-fonts/).
+It forces `systemfonts` to register every single Myriad font file it can find as its own font family:

+{{< code r >}}

+font_family <- "Myriad Pro"

+font_specs <- systemfonts::system_fonts() |>
+    dplyr::filter(family == font_family) |>
+    dplyr::mutate(family = paste(font_family, style)) |>
+    dplyr::select(plain = path, name = family)

+purrr::pwalk(as.list(font_specs), systemfonts::register_font)

+{{< /code >}}

-The problem is that while the Cairo PDF device can see and properly embed fonts that are installed on your system, it can only see the Regular, Bold, Italic and Bold Italic variants of named Font Families.
+But this is not our problem.
+The `ggplot()` graphics system can already see all those variants through `systemfonts` when it comes to making PNGs.
+The real problem is that while the Cairo PDF device can see and properly embed fonts that are installed on your system, it can only see the Regular, Bold, Italic and Bold Italic variants of named Font Families that are, as it were, physically installed as such on your system. `Cairo`` neither knows nor cares about the infrastructure provided by `systemfonts` to register new font family names and variants.

 On a Mac, for instance, you can look at FontBook and see all your fonts:

 {{< figure src="fontbook-view-1.jpg" caption="Many typefaces." >}}